What Is a Retail Display?

 • Fixtures: Cup hooks, risers, nesting trays.

-• Planogram Tip: Group by material (ceramic, glass, bamboo) and color.
+• Planogram Tip: Group items by material (e.g., ceramic, glass, bamboo) and color.
 Cross-merchandise with coffee machines or filters.

 Cups display